Trailer Brakes – Electric Vs Mechanical Trailer Brakes

 In News, Trailer Tips

-There are many beliefs that are widely held by the Australian consumer on trailer brakes, both electrical braking and mechanical (overrun braking).
-There are both benefits and downsides to each but at the end of the day it comes down to preference, price, quality and value for money.
+There are both benefits and differences to each but at the end of the day it comes down to preference, price, quality and value for money.

 How Do Electric Trailer Brakes Work?